Gori, Georgia: 2008 conflict

 In the 2008 Russo-Georgian War, the town came under aerial attack by the Russian Air Force from the outset of the conflict.
 Military targets and residential districts of Gori were hit by the airstrikes, resulting in civilian injuries and deaths.
-Human Rights Watch (HRW) claimed that Russian forces had indiscriminately deployed cluster bombs in civilian areas around Gori.
+Human Rights Watch (HRW) claimed that Russian forces had indiscriminately deployed RBK-250 cluster bombs in civilian areas around Gori.
 According to HRW, on August 12 Russian forces dropped cluster bombs in the centre of Gori, killing 11 civilians and wounding dozens more.
 Russian military officials deny using cluster munitions in the conflict, calling the HRW assertion "slanderous" and questioning the HRW's objectivity.
 Numerous unexploded "bomblets" have been found by locals and HRW employees.

 By August 11, Georgian military personnel, government, and most residents had fled the city, which was then captured and occupied by the Russian military and South Ossetian separatist militia.
 HRW subsequently accused the militia of unleashing a campaign of looting, arson, kidnapping and other attacks against the remaining civilian population.
 The Russian and South Ossetian forces withdrew from the city on August 22, 2008.
 The following day Units of the Georgian Army returned to Gori.
 However, Russian checkpoints remained near Gori as well as in so-called buffer zones near the borders with Abkhazia and South Ossetia.